adi2809/SimpleScanner/README.md

   - test_0.png, the image on which we tested the programme.
 - files in the test_coords folder :
   - coords_0.txt the coordinates of the four points for the perspective transform in the order specified above for the test_0.img.

+right now we need to manually determine the four points but work can be further improved by :
+1) using a GUI - based drag service for the user (implement using tkinter).
+2) using opencv - based automatic detection of the countour and the largest feasible rectangle.